JaeseonSong/JaeseonSong.github.io/README.md

 [Video](/assets/Research_Stimuli/Exp3_21.25.mp4)

 ### 2. Examining Increment Thresholds as a Function of Pedestal Contrast under Hypothetical Parvo- and Magnocellular-biased Conditions
 In our recent studies, we challenge existing views on how our visual system processes contrast and color.
 Traditionally, it was believed that two testing methods, the pulsed- and steady-pedestal paradigms, could separately measure the responses of the parvocellular (P) and magnocellular (M) systems in our eyes.
 These systems help us perceive details and movement, respectively.
 We investigated these methods by examining how well we can detect changes in contrast, especially under different light and color conditions.
-Surprisingly, our results showed that color doesn’t affect how we see contrast as much as previously thought, and that spatial frequency (how detailed or smooth an image is) has minimal impact.
+Surprisingly, our results showed that color doesn’t affect how we see contrast as much as previously thought, and that spatial frequency has minimal impact.
 Using a mathematical model, we found that both testing methods seem to measure the P-system more than the M-system.
-This contradicts earlier beliefs and suggests that our understanding of how our eyes and brain process visual information, especially in varying light and color conditions, might need updating.

 - Song, J., Breitmeyer, B. G., & Brown, J. M. (In Press) Examining increment thresholds for Gabor patches under hypothetical parvocellular- and magnocellular-biased conditions.
 Attention, Perception, & Psychophysics.
 [See Abstract](https://jov.arvojournals.org/article.aspx?articleid=2784082)
 - Song, J., Breitmeyer, B. G., & Brown, J. M. (Manuscript Under Preparation) Further examination of the pulsed- and steady-pedestal paradigms under hypothetical parvocellular- and magnocellular-biased conditions.
 [See Abstract](https://jov.arvojournals.org/article.aspx?articleid=2791665)